smtcoq/smtcoq/README.md

 The theories that are currently supported by these tactics are `QF_UF` (theory of equality), `QF_LIA` (linear integer arithmetic), `QF_IDL` (integer difference logic), and their combinations.

+A more efficient version of this tactic, called `verit_no_check`, performs only the check at `Qed`.
+(Thus it is safe, but a proof may fail at `Qed` even if everything went through during proof elaboration.)

 #### CVC4